jessesosmena/blog-codeIgniter-3/readme.rst

 Configure and Setup the CodeIgniter Environment

 * Open the application/config/config.php.
 * We need the codeigniter application to point to the proper base url.
-For that set the "base_url" array value to " " or to the base url path.
+For that set the "base_url" array value to " " or to base url path.

 import blog.sql included at the root folder import to phpmyadmin Databases